AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`$redirect-rule`** {#redirect-rule-modifier}

 This is basically an alias to [`$redirect`](#redirect-modifier) since it has the same "redirection" values and the logic is almost similar.
-The difference is that `$redirect-rule` is applied only in the case when the target request is blocked by a different basic rule.
+The difference is that `$redirect-rule` is applied only in the case when the target request is blocked by a different basic rule and it has more priority than usual `$redirect` rules.

+Go to [rules priorities](#rule-priorities) for more details.

 > Negating `$redirect-rule` works exactly the same way as for regular `$redirect` rules.
 Even more than that, `@@||example.org^$redirect` will negate both `$redirect` and `$redirect-rule` rules.